-As a 14-year-old, Chapman had used drugs and regularly skipped school.
-He later claimed it was the bullying he experienced that motivated his absences — including a two-week stretch where he lived on the streets of Atlanta.
+When Chapman was just 14 years old, he had already started using drugs and regularly skipped school.
+He claimed that he was bullied by other children, and that’s why he had so many absences — including a two-week period when he lived on the streets of Atlanta.

-Oddly enough, Chapman had always been a Beatles fan — and even told a friend after a prolonged LSD trip that he believed he had become Lennon.
+Oddly enough, the man who shot John Lennon had always been a Beatles fan — and even once told a friend after a prolonged LSD trip that he believed he had become Lennon.

 “I always wanted to be a Beatle,” he said.
 “I’d always think, man, what would it be like to be a Beatle?”

 But a 1966 interview with the London Evening Standard, in which Lennon proclaimed his group had become “more popular than Jesus,” soured Chapman’s adoration of Lennon.
 High school friend Miles McManus recalled Chapman changing the words of “Imagine” to “Imagine if John were dead.”